gruntjs/grunt-contrib-sass/docs/sass-examples.md

 });
 ```

-#### Compile without specifying input/output file names
+## Compile files in a directory

-Instead of naming all files you want to compile, you can use the `expand` allowing you to specify a directory.
-More information available on the [official grunt wiki](https://github.com/gruntjs/grunt/wiki/Configuring-tasks) cf: `Building the files object dynamically`
+Instead of naming all files you want to compile, you can use the `expand` property allowing you to specify a directory.
+More information available in the [grunt docs](https://github.com/gruntjs/grunt/wiki/Configuring-tasks) - `Building the files object dynamically`.

 ```javascript
 grunt.initConfig({